Eliminating indecisiveness and letting gamers feel confident with their purchases

 In the end, I went with the Design Concept #1, as it made the most sense to present relevant clips on each game's designated page.

-While designing the first concept, I realized my original plan of adding a sidebar of paused videos that weren't going to be automatically playing, was impractical.
-Without motion or interactions, this section felt inactive, leading to valuable space wasted and underutilized.
-Although having a preview of other clips is a nice idea, the layout ended up feeling more cluttered than useful.
+While designing the first concept, I noticed that the sidebar of paused videos was impractical.
+Without motions or interactions, this section felt inactive, leading to valuable space wasted and underutilized.
+Although having a preview of upcoming clips is a nice idea, the overall layout ended up feeling more cluttered than useful.

-I took a step back and re-evaluated how I wanted to present game clips in a way that felt naturally integrated.
+I took a step back and re-evaluated how I wanted to present game clips in a way that felt naturally integrated into Steam's current UX.

 Top Rated Clips